Creamy Pesto Butter Beans

 - 3 min read

-Soft and creamy with just enough firmness to hold their own against a thicker sauce, butter beans are also neutral enough to support a variety of different flavors profiles.
+The grown-up manifestation of lima beans, butter beans are soft and creamy with a pleasantly neutral flavor and just enough firmness to hold their own against a thicker sauce.
 I like to think of them as the mezzo alto of the bean world: perfectly content to melt into the backdrop when other beans or vegetables are present, but substantial enough to step into the spotlight and take the lead.
 Here I’ve cast them in the star role, capitalizing on their larger sauce as well as their creamy texture, which contributes to the creaminess of the sauce.

 Enjoy!